 Any student currently enrolled and in good standing at an ABA-accredited law school may register for the Vienna program.
 Loyola students must be carrying a GPA of 2.20 or above (by the program start date) to participate in any of or Summer Legal Studies Programs.
-Last year’s program included 14 students from Loyola and other law schools.
-As foreign students are invited, a few students from Austria and other foreign countries may participate.
+Last year’s programs included 8 students from other law schools within the U.S. and abroad.
+As foreign students are invited, a few students from other countries may participate.

 Applicants should be aware that participation in foreign programs cannot always be used to accelerate graduation.
-Students interested in acceleration of graduation should consult an appropriate official at their own law school in light of ABA Accreditation Standard 305, Interpretation 4.
+Students interested in acceleration of graduation should consult an appropriate official at their own law school in light of ABA Accreditation Standards.

 Loyola does not anticipate the need to cancel this program.
 However, ABA regulations require a disclosure that certain events such as war, natural disaster, or insufficient enrollment could cause cancellation.

 1. For cancellation that occurs after a deposit has been paid, the program director will use his best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires.